 The term parastomal hernia is used to describe a bulge or swelling around/under the stoma that leads to problems with stoma function and appliance security.
 This usually occurs gradually and the hernia may increase in size over time.

+Firstly it’s worth noting that hernias are very common, in fact up to 70% of ostomates will develop one.
+They occur when the edges of the stoma come away from the muscle, allowing abdominal contents (usually a section of bowel) to bulge out.
 When a stoma is created, the surgeon generally brings the end of the intestine out through the abdominal muscles, which provide support for the stoma.
 By making an incision in the muscle, a potential weakness is created.
-A parastomal hernia can occur when the edges of the stoma come away from the muscle, allowing abdominal contents (usually a section of bowel) to bulge out.

 What causes a parastomal hernia?